Large Satellite Constellations

 To simulate the effects of the satellites on the observations with a given telescope and instrument, a possibility would consist in running the numerical simulation over a period of time, and count the number of satellites which cross the field of view.
 This is possible, but numerically extremely intensive: the position of each of the 60,000+ satellites must be computed every second or so over a period of time.
 For instruments with small fields of view, this will require extremely long periods in order to get a few counts.

 A much more efficient way is to evaluate the density of satellites trails in the region of interest in the sky.
 This can be done analytically, which has the advantage of a much greater precision and to be extremely fast.
-A paper describing this method is in preparation.
+The method is presented in our paper, Bassa, Hainaut, Galadi-Enriquez 2022.

 Density of satellites (in sat per square deg) over the sky, computed analytically.
 The black croissant to the East represent the region of the sky where all satellites are already in the shadow of the Earth.
 The various crescent boundaries correspond to the edge of the shadow on lower constellations.
 The brighter areas extending from East to West are the edges of the constellations whose inclinations are close to the latitude of the site.